Introduction: NBFC Registration in India

 - Submission of MOA and also AOA.

-- Company’s CIBIL is required.
+- The company’s CIBIL is required.

 - The Statutory Auditor must issue a certificate stating owned funds as of the date of the submission.